GOOGL ALERT: The Klein Law Fir - GuruFocus.com

-NEW YORK, April 25, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Alphabet Inc. (NASDAQ: GOOGL) alleging that the Company violated federal securities laws.
+NEW YORK, April 26, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Alphabet Inc. ( GOOGL) alleging that the Company violated federal securities laws.

 Class Period: February 4, 2020 to January 23, 2023